eshabram/ML_Compression/README.md

 scenarios such as sms.
 The human conversation dataset referenced at the bottom of this readme was used in running tests for the collecting of this data.
 The plot illustrates SMC effectiveness for small messaging.
-Note that below the dashed line represents a negative compression rate, meaning that the messages actually get larger.
+Note that below the dashed line represents a negative compression ratio, meaning that the messages actually get larger.

 ![Compression Comparison](figures/Compression_Comparison.png)